Narcissism Test

-Understand everyday narcissistic traits and self-image in just 3 minutes.
-Fast 16-item screening offers clear insights that can support relationships, confidence, and leadership growth.
+Understand your everyday narcissistic traits and self-image in just 3 minutes.
+Take this Narcissism Test — the validated NPI-16 inventory — to get clear insights that can support relationships, confidence, and leadership self-awareness.

 Start Online Test